platypus-1917/site/content/media/2011-08-08-intro-platypus-naturfreundejugend.md

 - Jacob Cayia
 - Jerzy Sobotta
 - Omair Hussain
-- Pam C. Nogales C.
+- Pam C. Nogales C
 ---

 _Panel organized by the Platypus Affiliated Society presented at the 2011 Naturfreundejugend (Friends of Nature) Berlin Herrschaftskritisches Sommercamp, held in August 2011._